rangl-labs/netzerotc/environment/README.md

 # RangL reference environment

-## Installation

-To install the environment, first copy a python object serialised from a suitable economic model spreadsheet with the filename `PathwaysToNetZero_Simplified_Compiled.pkl` into the `compiled_workbook_objects` folder.

 ## Overview

 The `reference_environment` folder contains the environment used in the competition.
 To modify it for development purposes, check out its `README`.